jhu-ep-coursera/fullstack-course5/assignments/assignment1/Assignment-1.md

 ## Time to Complete
 It should take about an 1 hour or less.

-**Ask questions in Week 1 Discussion Forums if you get stuck!
+**Ask questions in [Week 1 Discussion Forum](https://www.coursera.org/learn/single-page-web-apps-with-angularjs/discussions/weeks/1) if you get stuck!
 We are all learning, and going through getting stuck and then unstuck (even with someone’s help) can be a very valuable learning experience!**

 ### **DO NOT be scared by the length of this assignment!
 It’s really not so much at all.
 I just wanted to explain everything as clearly as I could and break it down into smaller steps for your benefit.**